Skip To Main Content

 Credential Evaluation Required if you have earned university-level credit from foreign institutions.
 Submit an evaluation of your transcripts from Educational Credential Evaluators (ECE) directly from the graduate admission application platform

-TOEFL/IELTS Score 550 TOEFL Paper / 79 TOEFL Internet / 6.5 IELTS scores for International applicants (exempt countries).
+English Language Proficiency 550 TOEFL Paper / 79 TOEFL Internet / 6.5 IELTS / Duolingo 100

 Purpose Statement Required

-Letters of Recommendation 3 demonstrating your academic and personal attributes for success in this program (you will request these through the Graduate Admissions Application; let your recommenders know of your deadline to ensure submissions are on time)
+Letters of Recommendation 3 academic or professional reference(s) demonstrating your attributes for successful completion of this program (you will request these through the Graduate Admissions Application; let your recommenders know of your deadline to ensure submissions are on time)

 Writing Sample Required